-Skin Ageing comes to us all, it is around age 30 when it suddenly seems to become more notable since we start to loose 2% of our collagen every year after this age.
+Skin Ageing comes to us all, it is around age 30 when it suddenly seems to become more notable since we start to lose 2% of our collagen every year after this age.

 There is a loss of firmness and elasticity, and skin becomes drier, thinner and more fragile.
 Skin healing rate is slower and cell turnover is sluggish.

 How fast your skin ages depends on a variety of factors including lifestyle, stress and environment. with UV and smoking being the top two causes of accelerated skin ageing.
 Excess UV exposure can lead to photo ageing and pigmentation which give us brown spots and uneven colour.